-- Training is your best guide.
-Look for training opportunities at LAUNCH, with your Field Service Representative or Council PTA (if applicable) - Form a committee to assist with advocacy work - Develop your plan for the year and complete your Plan of Work - Identify funding options for your activities, especially for Rally Day attendance - Sign up for alerts at txpta.org/take-action - Familiarize yourself with Texas PTA legislative positions/resolutions and priorities - Identify your state representative and state senator before the start of the session.
-Legislative Sessions begin in January in odd-numbered years. - Create a binder with issue information, representation information, and voter registration cards (only if you are a qualified volunteer deputy registrar). - Note: it is a state law that all Texas High Schools hold at least two voter registration drives each year on campus.
+- Look for training opportunities at LAUNCH, with your Field Service Representative, or Council PTA (if applicable). - Form a committee to assist with advocacy work. - Develop your plan for the year and complete your plan of work. - Identify funding options for your activities, especially for Rally Day attendance. - Sign up for action alerts at txpta.org/take-action. - Familiarize yourself with Texas PTA legislative positions, resolutions, and priorities. - Identify your state representative and state senator before the start of the session.
+Legislative sessions begin in January in odd-numbered years. - Create a binder with issue information, representation information, and voter registration cards (only if you are a qualified volunteer deputy registrar). - Note: It is a state law that all Texas high schools hold at least two voter registration drives each year on campus.
 Additional information regarding these drives is available from the Texas Civil Rights Project.
-Also check your local high schools for more information. - Share updates and alerts with members through committee reports at all meetings of the PTA and all communication tools at hand, including but not limited to social media, school and PTA newsletters, marques, etc.
+Check your local high schools for more information. - Share updates and alerts with members through committee reports at all meetings of the PTA and using all communication tools at hand, including but not limited to social media, school and PTA newsletters, and marguees.